polilluminato/awesome-pubdev/README.md

 *Libraries custumize bottom navigation in a Flutter App.*

 * [animated_bottom_navigation_bar](https://pub.dev/packages/animated_bottom_navigation_bar) - Animated Bottom Navigation Bar Widget implementation inspired by [dribble shot](https://dribbble.com/shots/7134849-Simple-Tab-Bar-Animation).
+* [bottom_bar_with_sheet](https://pub.dev/packages/bottom_bar_with_sheet) - This package help you to create bottom bar with FloatingActionButton which buld BottomSheet widget on every page.
 * [bottom_navy_bar](https://pub.dev/packages/bottom_navy_bar) - A beautiful and animated bottom navigation.
 The navigation bar use your current theme, but you are free to customize it.
 * [bottom_personalized_dot_bar](https://pub.dev/packages/bottom_personalized_dot_bar) - A bottom navigation bar that you can customize with the options you need, without any limits.
 You can also customize the appearance of the navigation bar.
 * [circular_bottom_navigation](https://pub.dev/packages/circular_bottom_navigation) - Circular Bottom Navigation (or maybe a tab bar).